Pumpkin Spice Cake

 Yo Joe

-A nostalgic one this week.
+A nostalgic one this month.

 Tiger told me about a honey cake the canteen of her secondary school used to offer up.
 The area she went to school in had a big Jewish community, which in turn influenced the food served in the cafes and canteens about the area.
 Honey Cake was one of the traditional Jewish foods Tiger had particular memories about.
 The cake is eaten on Rosh Hashanah, Jewish New Year but it sounded like Tigers school celebrated with honey cake most days.